Vocabulary Related to Numbers in English

 20Twentieth

-Starting from 21, you will use a cardinal of tens and an ordinal of ones.
-For example, twenty-first, twenty-second, thirty-fifth etc.
+Starting from 21, you combine the cardinal number for tens with the ordinal number for ones.
+For example, twenty-first, twenty-second, thirty-fifth, etc.

 You've now learned how to express order and position in English using ordinal numbers 1 to 100.
 Continue using these in various contexts to enrich your language proficiency.